 "Your iPhone is all that is left of your once limitless future" ~ Eric Weinstein There is a difference between volatility and dynamism.
 There is a difference between invention and innovation.
 There is a difference between technological adoption and technological disruption.
 There is a difference between technology that accelerates and (re)distributes that future, and technology … Continue reading Volatility is not Dynamism

 Eric Hoffer was an American dock worker.
 An everyman.
 Not a rich man, not a man you would have noticed in the streets in the 1930s and 1940s.
 One of the nameless, voiceless masses we live and work with every day.
 But he was more than that.
 He was also a keen observer of human … Continue reading The true believer

 I love retro-futurism - who doesn't?
 Here's a random selection of some of my favourite past predictions of the future over the 20th century ... and what we got instead.
-We were promised space holidays: We're almost there with Virgin Galactic: We were promised zip-line zeppelins: We got passenger drones (only for the … Continue reading A Century of Retro-Futurism Reviewed
+We were promised space holidays: We're almost there with Virgin Galactic.
+We were promised zip-line zeppelins: We got passenger drones (only for the super-rich, but … Continue reading A Century of Retro-Futurism Reviewed